kangzou-s/OpenCV-Jigsaw/README.md

 * Distinguish between blank and tab \
 In order to find the exact centre of mass of the piece, we need to first convert it to a standard square, the most important part of this process is to identify the tab and blank.
-On the basis of the convexity found, we test every two neighbouring convexity points to see if they form a circle.
+On the basis of the convexity found, we test every two neighbouring convexity defects points to see if they form a circle.
 If they form a circle, then they are tab, otherwise, they are blank.
 Here we use that the square of the circumference of the circle divided by the area equals 4*pi.
 ```python
 f1=defects_primary[0][2]